 For less than $300, you can enjoy a first-rate training created by a Google Developer Expert on how to use TensorFlow and Keras for deep learning on computer vision projects.

-Originally an in-person class offered at the Embedded Vision Summit, we’ve moved the training to an online, on-demand format—but with the same great content, Jupyter Notebook labs, and instructor office hours!
+Originally an in-person class offered at the Embedded Vision Summit, we’ve moved the training to an online, on-demand format—but with the same great content, Jupyter Notebook labs, and as many instructor office hours as you need!